frontendbeast/gulp-svg-spritesheet/readme.md

 Offset the starting X position on the sprite sheet.

 ##Disclaimer
 This is my first gulp plugin, so it might be complete rubbish.
 It's very alpha right now, and as such may not work.
-If you spot any bugs, or areas for improvement then feel free to fork yourself and send me a pull request!
+If you spot any bugs, or areas for improvement then feel free to go fork yourself and send me a pull request!

 ##Thanks
 @shakyShane and his [gulp-svg-sprites](https://github.com/shakyShane/gulp-svg-sprites) plugin, which I was using before I need it to run without a Python dependancy.